My Beginning of Motherhood: Miscarriage

 I struggled with ever changing but almost constant pregnancy symptoms as well as intense mood swings.

 Mostly, my anger was the result of my hormonal imbalance.
-However, I also had some legitimate anger towards my husband for not being as heartbroken as I was and for moving on so quickly.
+However, I also had some legitimate anger towards my husband for not being as heartbroken as I was and for moving on so quickly from the miscarriage.

 I knew it was not and could not be the same grief for him since he was not the one carrying our child in his body.
 But it still felt frustrating to me.